 The Dian Fossey Gorilla Fund is dedicated to the conservation, protection and study of gorillas and their habitats in Africa.
 Our successful, integrated approach includes close collaboration with local governments and communities as well as partners from around the world.

 Dr. Dian Fossey

 The Dian Fossey Gorilla Fund staff is a diverse group of people dedicated to the survival of gorillas and their habitats.
-We have teams in Atlanta as well as on the ground in Rwanda and DR Congo.
+We have teams in Atlanta as well as on the ground in Rwanda and the Democratic Republic of the Congo.

 The Fossey Fund has a long-standing reputation for meeting the highest standards of financial excellence.
 We take the same care and precaution to protect our financial resources that we do with our natural resources in the field.
 We work to ensure that every single dollar we receive is used to its full potential in order to conserve the precious endangered wildlife and habitat we protect.